-…catalysing people’s power and deepening democracy
+… Catalysing people’s power and deepening democracy

-for just, loving societies without poverty…
+For just, loving societies without poverty…

 We walk with social justice movements to foster transformative change.